portlandcodeschool/jsi/_posts/00-05-02-sessions-login.md

 Now run `cat index.headers index.html` and make sure there's at least one blank line between your headers and your HTML.
 Once you've got that, run `cat index.headers index.html | nc -l 9000` and access your page in the browser.

 Use Chrome's developer tools to view the HTTP response headers.
-Try adding a custom HTTP header to `index.response`.
+Try adding a custom HTTP header to `index.headers`.
 What happens if you change the content type so it's XML instead of HTML?

 <aside>
 **HTTP Keep-Alive**